ccswbs/UoGd7-Training/styleguide.md

 ![Image of all bootstrap buttons](/images/imageGrid3.jpg)

 ## Slideshows
 Use the following code to create an inline paginated slideshow.
+The code below previously contained the code '<div class="carousel-inner" role="listbox">' but now role="listbox" is removed so as to make the slideshow accessible.
+If you had the previous code please remove the role="listbox" text/code.

 ```HTML
 <div class="carousel slide" data-interval="false" data-keyboard="true" data-wrap="false" id="carousel-name">